 The number of credit card users in the Philippines is growing at a faster rate, due in part to online financial marketplaces providing one-stop product comparison and online application with a touch of the finger.
-With this, more internet store owners find themselves adapting to the growing demand of accepting online payments and catching up with the increasingly competitive Philippine market.
+With this, more internet and physical store owners, commonly called ‘Merchants’, find themselves adapting to the growing demand

-Businesses getting started with online payments look for gateway providers with a wide-range of easy-to-integrate payment options, with reasonable rates.
+Businesses getting started with online payments look for a payment gateway with wide-ranging, easy-to-integrate payment options, and reasonable rates.

-Below is a list of the best online payment providers as of 2017 that offer developed services both for online and physical stores.
-These enable merchants to expand their market reach, consolidate transactions and accountability records, and provide an improved customer experience.
+Below is a list of the best online payment providers as of 2018 that offer merchant solutions both for online and physical stores.
+They enable merchants to expand their market reach, consolidate transactions and

 Online payment platforms